Did Heartburn Meds Cause Your Stomach Cancer or Kidney Complications?

-New Study Shows 20-50% Increased Risk of Kidney Complications With Nexium®, Prilosec® & Prevacid®
+New Studies Show Doubled Risk of Stomach Cancer and 20-50% Increased Risk of Kidney Complications With Nexium®, Prilosec® & Prevacid®

 - Chronic kidney disease (CKD)